learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/06-groups.md

 <img width="962" alt="Screenshot 2025-03-24 at 6 52 06 pm" src="https://github.com/user-attachments/assets/579438a9-b492-47eb-99ee-118e5cf2080b" />

     a.
-Under **Name** Write the name of the group set, by default this is called "Group Work" but you can change this name.
+Under Name write the name of the group set, by default this is called "Group Work" but you can change this name.

     b.
-Under **Create Groups** Choose who will be able to create new groups in the group work set.
+Under Create Groups choose who will be able to create new groups in the group work set.
 The drop down menu allows you to select either staff only or staff and students.

     c.
-Under **Manage Groups** Choose who will be able to manage student groups in this group work set.
+Under Manage Groups choose who will be able to manage student groups in this group work set.
 The drop down menu allows you to select either staff only or staff and students.

     d.
-Under **Restrict to Tutorials** Choose who will be able to form groups.
+Under Restrict to Tutorials choose who will be able to form groups.
 The drop down menu allows you to select either same tutorial or any tutorial.

 3. Save!